 There is no case law and little guidance around the application of the Full Exemptions, but a virtual currency exchange or similar financial technology business may in certain circumstances be able to rely on the Full Exemptions.

-A limited exemption is set out in Article 4 of the MSB Order, which states that a person is exempt from having to register to conduct money service business if:
+A limited exemption is set out in Article 4 of the MSB Order and broadly, a person is exempt from having to register to conduct money service business if:

 - that person notifies the Commission in writing that he or she intends to carry on money service business; and

 - the turnover for the last completed financial period for the money service business carried on by that person is less than £300,000.